MileHacker Logo

 Application Channels

-• Visit the official Pakistan e-visa portal to verify eligibility and apply.
+• Visit the official Pakistan e-visa portal to make sure eligibility and apply.

 • For other nationalities, apply through Pakistani embassies or consulates.

-• The process typically includes an online form, document submission, and possible interview.
+• The process typically includes a virtual form, document submission, and possible interview.

 • IVisa or VisaHQ offer a service for visa applicationss.